-IMAGE CREDITS PRAXIS has attempted to trace and acknowledge all sources for images used in this journal and sincerely regrets errors or omissions We will gladly include errata as they are brought to our attention.
 In the face of mounting social, ecological, political, and economic uncertainties, architects today seem ever more compelled to optimize, rationalize, and deliver solutions.
 The role of design is often framed (and measured) by the urgency to act and the aspiration to do "good."

-Yet it would seem that, more often than not, this desire for good numbs the possibility for criticism, interpretation and provocation.
+Yet it would seem that, more often than not, this desire for good numbs the possibility for criticism, interpretation, and provocation.
 Do we still know how to question?
 Have good intentions and the desire for immediate efficacy stifled our ability to reject, to reimagine, and to call for revolution?
 How do we reckon with so much of today's reality characterized by sameness, degradation, scarcity, and the unoriginal?
 What would it mean to be radical rather than responsible, to be bad rather than good?
-These questions frame PRAXIS 15, Bad Architectures.
-As we face global economic, social and devastating environmental crises, we would arge that "good" is simply not good enough.
+These questions frame PRAXIS 15, "Bad Architectures."
+As we face global economic, social, and devastating environmental crises, we would argue that "good" is simply not good enough.

-Yet our "bad" doesn't position itself as the binary opposite of good.
+Yet our "bad" doesn't position itself as the opposite of good.
 Rather, we see bad as a nuanced practice of questioning rather than solving problems, provoking rather than ameliorating, pausing rather than reacting.

-Perhaps as a predictable backlash to the theory,

-form-and digital technique-driven work of the nineties and noughties, sustainability, equity and even #metoo are today's predominant disciplinary narratives.
+Perhaps as a predictable backlash to the theory-, form-, and digital-driven work of the nineties and noughties, sustainability, equity and even #metoo are today's predominant disciplinary narratives.
 Must they be?
 Community engagement, social justice, sustainability and gender equality must be an architectural mandate, but they do not drive an architectural discourse.

-At a time when the response to the precarity of the present is met with ironically predictable responses, this last PRAXIS hopes to magnify the wrinkles, ripples, disturbances, disruptions and glitches as opportunities and alternative ways of working or thinking.
-Perhaps the answers no longer lie in "interesting" projects but at the margins, in different modes of thinking and practice perhaps even in failure, ugliness, and inefficiency.
+At a time when the response to the precarity of the present is met with ironically predictable responses, this last PRAXIS hopes to magnify the wrinkles, ripples, disturbances, disruptions, and glitches as opportunities and alternative ways of working or thinking.
+Perhaps the answers no longer lie in "interesting" projects but at the margins, in different modes of thinking and practice, perhaps even in failure, ugliness, and inefficiency.
 What might we learn from that which didn't work as planned?

 Some of the work in this issue makes us uneasy, especially within the context of our early editorial intentions.
 We've included architects who are operating in places within the field that have conventionally been considered uninteresting, unworthy, trivial, extraneous, faulty, inferior, or grotesque.
 The shim-the small wedge of material that negotiates mistakes in measurement or tolerance-emerges as a place of exploration for First Office.
 Discrepancies between how a building is measured and how it is drawn constitutes research for Bryony Roberts.
 The drippy, excessive, unfashionable cacophony of the Rococo is an inspiration for Andrew Holder's contemporary installations.
-Tschumi's advertisements, as reframed by Sarah Rafson, LCLA's remade islands and even engineer Eric Olson's misty atmospheres perversely misuse materials while Whitney Moon and Over Under embrace failures.
+Tschumi's advertisements, as reframed by Sarah Rafson, LCLA's remade islands, and even engineer Erik Olsen's misty atmospheres perversely misuse materials, while Whitney Moon and Chris Grimley, Michael Kubo, and Mark Pasnik embrace failures.